-1. We have audited the accompanying Standalone Financial Statements of ArmanFinancial Services Limited (the 'Company') which comprise the Balance Sheet as atMarch 31 2021 the Statement of Profit and Loss the Cash Flow Statement for the year thenended and a summary of the significant accounting policies and other explanatoryinformation.
+1. We have audited the accompanying Standalone Financial Statements of ArmanFinancial Services Limited (the 'Company') which comprise the Balance Sheet as atMarch 31 2021 the Statement of Profit and Loss Statement of Cash Flow for the year thenended and a summary of the significant accounting policies and other explanatoryinformation.

 3. We conducted our audit in accordance with the Standards on Auditingspecified under Section 143(10) of the Act.
-Our responsibilities under those standards arefurther described in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
-We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') together withthe ethical requirements that are relevant to our audit of the financial statementsunder the provisions of the Act and the rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
-Webelieve that the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion.
+Our responsibilities under those standards arefurther described in the Auditor's Responsibilities for the Audit of the FinancialStatements section of our report.
+We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') togetherwith the ethical requirements that are relevant to our audit of the financial statementsunder the provisions of the Act and the rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
+Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.

-As described in Note 47 to the Standalone Financial Results the extent to which theCOVID-19 pandemic will impact the company's operations and financialperformance is dependent on future developments which are highly uncertain.
+4. As described in Note 45 to the Standalone Financial Results theextent to which the COVID-19 pandemic will impact the company's operations and financialperformance is dependent on future developments which are highly uncertain.

 Our opinion is not modified in respect of the above matters.

-5. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the standalone financial statements of the currentperiod.These matters were addressed in the context of our audit of thefinancial statements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
+5. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the standalone financial statementsof the current period.These matters were addressed in the context of our audit of thefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.

 |Key Audit Matter ||How our audit addressed the key audit matter |

 |As at March 31 2021 the Company has financial assets (loans) amounting to C15174.60 Lakhs.
 As per Ind AS 109- Financial Instruments the Company is required to recognise allowance for expected credit losses on financial assets. ||Our audit procedures in relation to expected credit losses were focused on obtaining sufficient appropriate audit evidence as to whether the expected credit losses recognised in the standalone financial statements were reasonable and the related disclosures in the standalone financial statements made by the management were adequate.
 These procedures included but not limited to the following: |

-|The calculation of expected credit losses is and requires exercise of judgment around both the timing of recognition of impairment provisions and estimation of the amount of provisions required in relation to loss events.
-Further due to COVID Pandemic and moratorium granted by the company the calculation of expected credit loss had further challenges as the future outcome is dependent on various events the outcome of which is uncertain. ||b) testing the accuracy of inputs through substantive procedures and assessing the reasonableness of the assumptions used; |
+|Under Ind-AS framework the management had to estimate the provision for expected credit losses as at March 31 2021.
+Expected credit loss cannot be measured precisely but can only be estimated through use of statistics.
+The calculation of expected credit losses is complex and requires exercise of judgment around both the timing of recognition of impairment provisions and estimation of the amount of provisions required in relation to loss events.
+Further due to COVID Pandemic and moratorium granted by the company the calculation of expected credit loss had further challenges as the future outcome is dependent on various events the outcome of which is uncertain. ||(a) obtaining an understanding of the model adopted by the Company for calculation of expected credit losses including how management calculated the expected credit losses and the appropriateness data on which the calculation is based; |

-|The management has recognised a provision of 1334.15 Lakhs in the Statement of Profit and Loss for the year ended March 31 2020. ||(c) developing a point estimate by making reference to the expected credit losses recognised by entities that carry comparable financial assets; |
+|The management has recognised a provision of Rs.1383.64 Lakhs in the Statement of Profit and Loss for the year ended March 31 2021. ||(b) testing the accuracy of inputs through substantive procedures and assessing the reasonableness of the assumptions used; |

-|Considering the significance of the above matter to the standalone financial statements and since the matter required our significant attention to test the calculation of expected credit losses we have identified this as a key audit matter for current year audit. ||(d) testing the arithmetical calculation of the expected credit losses recognised by entities that carry comparable financial assets; |
+|Considering the significance of the above matter to the standalone financial statements and since the matter required our significant attention to test the calculation of expected credit losses we have identified this as a key audit matter for current year audit. ||(c) developing a point estimate by making reference to the expected credit losses recognised by entities that carry comparable financial assets; |

 | ||(e) verifying the adequacy of the related disclosures; and |